animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 - At least for impoverished regions if not industrially.
 - At the end of it, a permanent food-supply algorithm is trained.
-- Airship-free methods that notify the user of when a fish has been caught and allow the user to pilot the drone back via a mobile app can also be trained, for less than the cost of an A6000 GPU cluster.
+- Airship-free methods that notify the user of when a fish has been caught and allow the user to pilot the drone back via a mobile app can also be trained.
+Drones are much less expensive than an A6000 GPU cluster for example.
-- Fisherman-drone with remote can one day be distributed to global-poor individuals at no cost, same as cellphones are.
 - Amazon already plans package deliveries via drones, which is logistically far more complicated.

 # Recap of principles